 Ants know no season so you need to be vigilant about keeping them away from your home no matter what time of the year.
 If you think an ant problem in your home is getting out of hand, it is a good idea to contact a pest control expert to carry out ant pest control in winter.

-Call on The Organic Ant Exterminator & Pest Control Guy in Beaverton, Oregon if you’re having problem with ants in your home this winter.
+Call on Ant & Garden Organic Pest Control in Beaverton, Oregon if you’re having problem with ants in your home this winter.
 Our safe, organic and eco-friendly pest control solutions are sure to keep your home ant-free all year round!